MicrosoftDocs/azure-docs/articles/dev-spaces/get-started-netcore-visualstudio.md

     ```

 2. Set a breakpoint in this updated block of code (you may already have one set from before).
 3. Hit F5 to start the `mywebapi` service.
-This will start the service in your dev space using the selected space, which in this case is `scott`.
+This will start the service in your cluster using the selected space, which in this case is `scott`.

 Here is a diagram that will help you understand how the different spaces work.
 The blue path shows a request via the `default` space, which is the default path used if no space is prepended to the URL.
 The green path shows a request via the `scott` space.